Flat Stone Capital LLC Calls Craig a “Fool” For Dissing Their Offer

 Subject: RE: Your Property For Sale (2/10)JJ,Yikes.I was just trying to give you some suggestions from the point of view of a seller whom you contacted.
 You clearly (and rightly so) take offense when people accuse you of running some kind of scam.
 That’s not what I was doing.
 I was just trying to explain how certain aspects of your approach have a scam vibe.I got the distinct impression from the FAQ that being rejected was not a big deal for you, which is why I didn’t expect to be called a “fool”, didn’t expect to have my intelligence questioned, and didn’t expect to be accused of persecuting you for your faith, which I never even saw mentioned anywhere.Once you disclosed who you were so that I could look up some information, I politely saved you the time of preparing a written offer and went so far as to offer some suggestions for avoiding the kind of negative reaction that your FAQ alludes to.I definitely got the impression from your FAQ that you would appreciate a polite, professional rejection in advance of your offer, saving you the effort of putting an offer together.
 Instead, I’ve been told that I’m not intelligent for not waiting to see the details of an offer that I already know I’m going to reject.
 Please allow me the courtesy of choosing how to sell my house, as I’m allowing you to choose how you want to purchase.
 I don’t have any problem with you, your business, or your offer.
 It’s just not right for me.
 Whether it’s 50%, 75%, or 90% down — it’s not what I want to do.
 I would appreciate having the opportunity to make my own decisions without being called a “fool”.I remain thankful for the offer of an offer, and continue to wish you the best in the future despite you doing your best to offend me.Craig

 I thought that might bring everything to an end.
-I wrote this post because I found the whole thing amusing.
+I stopped at that point and wrote this article (right up to this paragraph) because I found the whole thing amusing.
 When you’re called a “fool” and are accused of not doing the intelligent thing when all you were trying to do is give some helpful advice, you can’t do much but laugh and share the experience with others.

 I was wrong.